DeepGameAnalysis/dga-datalgo/README.md

 # GAU - Spatial Analysis

-This package contains every construct, algorithm and datastructure used for spatial (and spatial-temporal) analysis of a game.
+This package contains every construct, algorithm and datastructure used for spatial (and spatial-temporal) two-dimensional analysis of a game.